toludwig/golden-lemurs/docs/cnn.md

 This reduction of dimensionality can be achieved using modern variants of the classical bag-of-words model called **word embeddings**.
-What is done is basically a packing of cooccurring words in the same 'bag'.
+What is done is basically a packing of co-occurring words in the same 'bag'.
-The so obtained vectors show very cool (vector-space) behaviour:
+The so obtained vectors show very cool (vector-space) behavior:

     king - man + woman ~ queen
     dog + big + dangerous ~ bulldog

-Here is another fancy picture that (produced by tSNE) showing the vector space [[3]]:
+Here is another fancy picture (produced by tSNE) showing the vector space [[3]]:

 ![](assets/docs/img/tsne.png)